 You can pay your debts faster if you get a debt consolidation loan.
 This benefit is especially true with someone whose credit card debt is already mounting up.
 As you may well know, there’s no fixed timeline for paying off credit card balances.
-With a debt consolidation loan, there’s a set payment schedule and end date of your financial obligation.
+There’s a set payment schedule and end date of your financial obligation with a debt consolidation loan.

 Lower Rates of Interest

-There are types of consumer debts that have high interest rates.
+There are types of consumer debts that have high-interest rates.
 For example, credit cards can have interest rates ranging from 18% to 20%.
-Loans intended for consolidating debts, on the other hand, have an average of 10% interest rate.
+Loans intended for consolidating debts, on the other hand, have an average of a 10% interest rate.
 So, if you opt to consolidate your debt, there’s a chance that you can get a loan with a reduced interest rate and monthly payment.

 However, you must keep in mind that the interest rates vary by lender and loan product.
-Your credit score also has a significant impact on how much interest you have to pay for the loan.
+Your credit score also significantly impacts how much interest you have to pay for the loan.

 Good for Improving Credit Score

-Personal loans meant for consolidating debts may boost your credit score because of its fixed repayment schedule that enables you to pay the loan on time.
+Personal loans meant for consolidating debts may boost your credit score because of their fixed repayment schedule, enabling you to pay the loan on time.
 And, when you make timely loan payments, you can register positive marks on your payment history.

 Disadvantages of Consolidating Debts